 Nonetheless, the district court still appointed Mr. Bertsch as the receiver, holding that "the Court's experience with Larry Bertsch has not been similar to that outlined by Jay Bloom."
 PA0690.
 Respectfully, Mr. Bertsch already acted inappropriately in this action by making demands upon SJC Ventures for business records before a Notice of Posting Bond was filed making the receiver order effective.
 PA0704-707.
-Mr. Bertsch has also been put on notice of this instant petition, as well as a motion to stay the enforcement of the order appointing receiver being heard by the district court on August 16, 2021, yet still demanded that SJC Ventures produce documents "immediately."
+Mr. Bertsch continued to demanded that SJC Ventures produce documents "immediately," and refuses to ask for clarification on any alleged "discrepancies" he finds, choosing instead to speculate on the same.
 PA0704-707.
 It is concerning, but not surprising, that Mr. Bertsch is making demands for records instead of waiting for the judicial process to determine if the motion appointing receiver was made in error.